 Do Dogs a Favor

 The biggest favor you can do for your dog is to communicate with him in a clear and consistent manor which will not only shrink the margin for error on his part, but will also provide a greater chance that he will know what you're saying and behave and communicate with you in a way that will please you.
-The benefit of having this type of communication system with your dog will keep him safe, looking to you for direction as well as become a dog you can integrate more fully into your life.
+The benefit of having this type of communication system with your dog will not only keep him safe and looking to you for direction, it will also help your dog to become member of the family that you can integrate more fully into your life.
 Clearly, that sounds like a great plan!

 -Chad Culp, Certified Dog Trainer and Canine Behavior Consultant